R9295/code-berlin/README.md

 ## How to: Full node(each node has an individual machine)
-Very similar process when each folder is swapped for a different machine, only one small change to implement:
+The process is very similar when each folder is swapped for a different machine, there's only one small change to implement:
 When you have to copy the swarm and db addresses on step 5, instead of copying the localhost listener of ``node_c``, copy the websocket listener with the **local address**.
 ```
-# start the instance if it's not running
+# start the instance if it's not running.
 $ ./code-berlin-<yourOS> start

 Swarm listening on /ip4/127.0.0.1/tcp/1545/ws/ipfs/<hash>
-# copy this address as it's the websocket listener with the local address
+# copy this address as it's the websocket listener with the local address.
 Swarm listening on /ip4/192.168.1.104/tcp/1545/ws/ipfs/<hash>
 Swarm listening on /ip4/127.0.0.1/tcp/1544/ipfs/<hash>
 Your IPFS id: ....

-# copy the orbit_db address
+# copy the orbit_db address.
 Your orbitdb address: /orbitdb/...../wiki
 Your db public key(hex): .....
 The app is running on http://0.0.0.0:3003